Chamber of commerce: Continental/private law chambers

-Under the private model, which exists in English-speaking countries like USA, Canada or the UK, but as well in Sweden, Finland, Norway and Denmark, companies are not obligated to become chamber members.
+Under the private model, which exists in English-speaking countries like the United States and the United Kingdom, companies are not obligated to become chamber members.
 However, companies often become members to develop their business contacts and, regarding the local chambers (the most common level of organization), to demonstrate a commitment to the local economy.
 Though governments are not required to consult chambers on proposed laws, the chambers are often contacted given their local influence and membership numbers.

 Multilateral chambers

-A multilateral chamber is formed of companies (and sometimes individuals) from different countries with a common business interest towards or in a specific country.
+A multilateral chamber is formed of companies and sometimes individuals from different countries with a common business interest towards or in a specific country.
 It can further be active in representing the interests of local and foreign investors in that specific country, achieved through promotion and proactivity regarding the general business environment.
 Multilateral chambers of commerce are independent entities strengthening business relations and interactions between all economic players, and their members may benefit from a broad range of activities that enhance the visibility and reputation of their business.